 You can view open-ended responses under the Question Summaries tab and under the Individual Responses tab.
 When you view an open-ended question in the Question Summaries area, you may need to click the Responses link to view all responses.

-With a GOLD or PLATINUM plan, you can use the Text Analysis feature to categorize, code, and filter your respondents' important words and phrases.
+With some paid plans, you can use the Text Analysis feature to categorize, code, and filter your respondents' important words and phrases.